Credit Recovery Program & Summer School

 The credit recovery program is designed to support students at different academic stages who need to complete or improve their coursework.
 Our target student population includes:

-- Students who need to recover courses where they received an F in initial course attempt
+- Students who need to recover courses where they received an F in an initial course attempt

 - Students who are behind in credits and need specific courses to be on track for graduation